ornellion/100DaysOfCode/OVERVIEW-Round1.md

 Started HTML Document Standards.
 Completed Building a Cafe Menu.

 Started Learn CSS Colors by Building a Set of Colored Markers 35/84.

+### R1D10
+Completed HTML Document Standards.
+Introduction to MDN and debugging HTML.

+Progress on Building a set of Colored Markers 64/94.